AnyLog-co/documentation/mqtt.md

 * To view status of all clients use the following command:
 <pre>
-show mqtt clients
+get mqtt clients
 </pre>
 * To view the status of a particular client use the command (***n*** is the client ID):
 <pre>
-show mqtt client [n]
+get mqtt client [n]
 </pre>
 * To view the streaming data status, use the following command:
 <pre>